|

 specify the ranks in the screen.
 Or you can select the

-portfolio.
-If all available selections are already held, the highest-ranking
+the portfolio.
+If all available selections are already held, the

 For a typical "dozens" strategy, the top one stock not held is selected

-from the screen are selected every quarter and held for 6 months.
+ranks from the screen are selected every quarter and held for 6

 If the trading simulator is being used, the rebalancing of the

-within the separate start months.
-Rebalancing between the different parts of
+done within the separate start months.
+Rebalancing between the different

-portfolio.
+the portfolio.
 This is the default if run without the trading simulator.
-Every

-cycle of the tester, money is moved to or from this account to keep the current
+Every cycle of the tester, money is moved to or from this account to keep

-partition of the portfolio in proportion with the total (including the virtual
+the current partition of the portfolio in proportion with the total

 The third rebalancing method is like the second, except a virtual